musthakk/e19-3yp-School-Van-Tracking-System/docs/README.md

 ## Hardware Circuit Diagram
 ![Alt text](https://github.com/cepdnaclk/e19-3yp-School-Van-Tracking-System/blob/main/docs/images/Circuit.jpg?raw=true)

+Presenting our meticulously engineered hardware design!
+This compact yet powerful setup integrates the SIM 800L, NEO 6M, ADXL, and an I2C module, all powered by a 9V battery.
+The design ensures seamless connectivity and optimal performance, making it the heart of our school van tracking system.
+It's not just a schematic; it's the blueprint of safety and reliability!

 ## Testing
 <!-- Testing done on hardware and software, detailed + summarized results -->